-- The proposal is to reinstate the option for councils to use financial contributions through resource consents or permitted activity standards under the RMA.
-This will provide certainty to councils that they can continue to use financial contributions after 2022. - 190 This will mean that councils can continue to use either financial contributions (under the RMA) or development contributions (under the LGA) to assist with infrastructure funding.
-Section 200 of the LGA will continue to prevent double-charging by city/district councils. - 191.
-Importantly, it will mean there is still a regime for regional councils to recover some of their infrastructure development costs under the RMA. - 192.
-Reintroducing financial contributions into the RMA may result in confusion by councils or developers about charging under the two regimes (financial and development contributions).
-However, confusion can be addressed by the production of guidance to users of the RMA to clarify that double charging is not allowed under the LGA. - 193.
-In respect of NoRs lodged by the Minister of Education, the proposal is to provide some certainty for school developments by removing the ability for: - councils to recommend or suggest financial contribution conditions, and - the Environment Court or boards of inquiry to impose financial contribution conditions. - This proposal removes the risk that unreasonable financial contributions conditions 194. may be recommended or imposed and reduce the associated risk of delay of state school developments.
-15 The proposal retains the ability to negotiate and agree reasonable financial contributions, and MoE intends to continue a "negotiation-based" approach with councils. - 195.
-There is a broader government work programme on local government infrastructure funding that will look at these issues more systematically.
-We consider that reinstating financial contributions generally will give more certainty to councils in the medium term, and that removing the ability to recommend or impose financial contribution conditions will remove recent uncertainty around schools.
-However, it is important to note that system changes arising from wider policy work may result in different economic instruments being introduced in the longer-term.
+- 181. The proposal is to reinstate the option for councils to use financial contributions through resource consents or permitted activity standards under the RMA.
+This will provide certainty to councils that they can continue to use financial contributions after 2022. - 182.
+This will mean that councils can continue to use either financial contributions (under the RMA) or development contributions (under the LGA) to assist with infrastructure funding.
+Section 200 of the LGA will continue to prevent double-charging by city/district councils. - 183.Importantly, it will mean there is still a regime for regional councils to recover some of their infrastructure development costs under the RMA. - 184.Reintroducing financial contributions into the RMA may result in confusion by councils or developers about charging under the two regimes (financial and development contributions).
+However, confusion can be addressed by the production of guidance to users of the RMA to clarify that double charging is not allowed under the LGA. - 185.
+There is a broader work programme on infrastructure funding that will look at these issues more systematically.
+While we consider that reinstating financial contributions will give more certainty to councils in the medium term, there is a residual risk that broader system changes through wider policy work may result in a different mechanism for funding to be introduced in the longer-term.